Engine hours to date 417.4

 The annual inspection revealed no problems and the post inspection test flight showed all is fine so we'll start flying the aircraft further from base to various fly ins and airshows, this summer and fall.
 These flights will be detailed in the new Trips section.

 We finally got to compare apples to apples as far as aircraft and answer the questions about Lycoming vs. Subaru by doing a fly off between our RV6A and friend Les Davenport's Lycoming powered RV6A based in High River, Alberta.
-As close as I can tell, our aircraft weighed about 1658 lbs. for takeoff and Les' about 1590 lbs.
-Les' aircraft is fitted with an 180hp O-360 and Hartzell C/S prop.
+As close as I can tell, our aircraft weighed about 1658 lbs. for takeoff and Les' about 1590 lbs. (due in part to different fuel loads) Les' aircraft is fitted with an 180hp O-360 and Hartzell C/S prop.
 Along to take photos and assist was my father, John Farnham and mutual friend, Bob Harris.
 As a sidenote, our aircraft was not fitted with the lower main gear intersection fairings or upper nose gear leg intersection fairing.
 In previous testing, these were shown to be worth 2-3 knots when temporarily taped in place.